-Scam artists are versed in the art of creating names that are meant to mislead those who are looking to donate with little research.
+Scam artists are well versed in the art of creating names that are meant to mislead people who are looking to donate but haven’t done the proper research.
 Never go by name alone.
 The entire point of you giving back is to benefit people in need; if you’re giving to a fake charity, that money is going into the pockets of strangers.

 Discover who else is supporting the charity.